thisdwhitley/ansible-role-winVMbuilder/README.md

 1. Sets up a repo and installs some required packages on the Ansible host
 2. Downloads a prebuilt *VirtualBox* VM from the very generous Microsoft
-3. Unpacks, and converts that file to something we can use on Linux
+3. Unpacks, and converts that file to something we can use with KVM
 4. Make some changes prior to starting the VM from this image...*I sort of consider this cheating because I couldn't get the networking figured out during conversion*